-The Krishi Vigyan Kendra functioning with the assistance of Indian Council of Agricultural Research (ICAR) is one of the best among the few such Kendra allotted to private institutions.
+The Krishi Vigyan Kendra functioning with the assistance of ICAR is one of the best among the few such Kendras allotted to private institutions.
 This Kendra has recently developed mushroom cultivation thereby creating avenues for self-employment to many youths of Kerala and neighbouring States.